texuf/whiskeynode/README.md

 ##Usage

-*To follow this example, first run the steps in the Installation section of this readme, then type 'python' to open a python terminal in your directory.*
+*To follow this example, first run the steps in the [Installation](https://github.com/texuf/whiskeynode#installation) section of this readme, then type 'python' to open a python terminal in your directory.*

+In this example we're going to create activities, create users, assign activities to users, and find users who have activites that are related to your own.

 ####Setup: Declare your models much like you would in any other MongoDB ORM